qnyp/alloy/README.md

-Toolbelt for Titanium Mobile development with Ruby.
+Toolbelt for Titanium Mobile development on Mac OS X.

 work in progress.